openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 * Consumers can choose to not support `get_dimension_size` and `set_dimension_size` ops until they have a motivating use-case.

-# Non Goals
+## Non Goals

 * Provide [value inference](https://github.com/openxla/xla/blob/9e05932a2ceadea080dc9494cfe9d735f94c4e68/xla/client/value_inference.h)
   like utility for producers that want to generate the `set_dimension_size` ops.
   Value inference depends on constant folding for StableHLO ops which is a work in progress currently.
-Value inference will be designed separately in the future.
+There will be separate RFC for value inference subject to separate approval.
 Note that producers that generate unbounded programs don't need this in StableHLO.
 * Provide a transformation that converts StableHLO programs to bounded StableHLO programs.
-There is a plan to have such a conversion in MHLO and StableHLO users can utilize that by round tripping to MHLO.
-Details of this are outside the scope of this RFC.
+However, there is a plan to have such a conversion in MHLO, although the details of this are out of scope of this RFC.

-# Detailed Proposal
+## Detailed Proposal

-## (P1) Bounded tensor type using the encoding field in the RankedTensorType
+### (P1) Bounded tensor type using the encoding field in the RankedTensorType

 Bounds of a dynamic tensor are represented using the `TypeExtensionsAttr` in the `RankedTensorType` encoding field.
 Bounds in `TypeExtensionsAttr` is an